 The program encompasses all of the graduate degrees beyond the Juris Doctor (J.D.), as well as visiting doctoral students and post-doctoral fellows.
-Each year the program includes 65-75 foreign-trained lawyers enrolled in our one year Master of Laws (LL.M.) degree program who come to Cornell from 25-30 different countries.
-These students join our Doctor of the Science of Law (J.S.D.) students and visiting doctoral students who are pursuing advanced academic degrees, as well as post-doctoral fellows conducting advanced research and teaching at Cornell Law School.
+Each year the program enrolls 80-85 foreign-trained lawyers in our one year Master of Laws (LL.M.) degree program who come to Cornell from around the world.
+These students join our Doctor of the Science of Law (J.S.D.) students, visiting doctoral students, as well as post-doctoral fellows conducting advanced research and teaching at Cornell Law School.

 Master of Laws (LL.M.)Cornell began offering the Master of Laws (LL.M.) degree in 1929.
 Since 1948 the LL.M. degree program has been designed for students holding a law degree from outside the United States who wish to